sugaryourcoffee/secondhand/doc/MySQL-failover.md

 The server-id has to be unique.
 We just increment for each slave the IP address.
 Our master has the server-id 1 and our slave 2.

-After the configuration we have restart the server in order the changes take effect
+After the configuration we have to restart the server in order the changes take effect

     uranus$ sudo service mysql restart